edvb/ratium/README.md

  * Beef (%)
    * Eat to restore 22 heath

-## Author
+## AUTHOR

 Written by ED van Bruggen.

-## See Also
+## SEE ALSO

-View source code at: <https://gitlab.com/edvb/ratium> or see screenshots, videos and binary download at: <http://edvb.itch.io/ratium>
+View source code at: <https://gitlab.com/edvb/ratium>

+See screenshots, videos, and binary download at: <http://edvb.itch.io/ratium>

+## LICENSE

+GPL v3 License